-This video from the Guardian newspaper demonstrates perfectly the problem of translating jokes from one language to another:
+This video from the Guardian demonstrates the problem of translating jokes from one language to another:

-While these jokes may have made people laugh, it’s not necessarily because they got the joke!
+While these examples may have made people laugh, it’s not necessarily because they understood the joke!
+So, how can you make sure your jokes travel well, and tickle every audience equally?

 - Translating jokes word-for-word

-In some situations, it may be appropriate to explain the joke so the target audience can understand why it is funny in the native language.
-You might see footnotes added to a foreign language novel to explain the context of the joke.
-However, this can be very distracting, and as the author, E.B.
+In some situations, it may be appropriate to explain the joke so the target audience can understand why it’s funny in the native language, though this can be distracting.
+For example, footnotes in foreign language novels can be used to explain the context of jokes, but as the author, E.B.
 White once said:

 “Explaining a joke is like dissecting a frog.
 You understand it better, but the frog dies in the process.”